Design and Technology

 Key stage 3 at Morpeth refers to years 7 and 8.
 Pupils are taught in mixed ability groups (20 pupils per group).
 Small group size makes teaching practical subjects manageable and enjoyable.
 This has a significant positive impact on pupils’ progress.
 We run a carousel system in which pupils spend one term on each of the following subjects: Food Preparation & Nutrition, Product Design and Textiles Technology.
 Pupils have one session (1hour 50 minutes) per week in DT.

 KS4 Curriculum and Opportunities (Years 9, 10 and 11)

-We currently offer GCSEs in Food Technology, Resistant Materials, Graphic Products and Textiles.
-Morpeth has a curriculum model which means that all our GCSE courses are one year in length with the equivalent of a day a week for each option subject.
-Pupils studying a DT GCSE have opportunities to visit universities and design-related exhibitions which enhance their learning and understanding of the subject.
-We also offer a non-examined DT course for year 9 pupils to prepare them for a GCSE course in the following year.
+We currently offer GCSEs in Food Preparation & Nutrition, DT (reformed GCSE) and Textile Design.
+At Morpeth all of our GCSE courses are one year in length with the equivalent of one day a week for each option subject.
+Pupils are also taught in mixed-age groups (Years 9 – 11).
+Pupils studying GCSE have the opportunity to visit universities and design-related exhibitions which enhance their learning and understanding of the subject.

 Key Stage 5 (Years 12 and 13)